joaks1/PyMsBayes/doc/source/tutorials/background.rst

    knowledge about divergence times.
 The black line represents the likelihood density, and the red line is a uniform prior.

-However, we cannot calculate all of those integrals exactly, so we will need to use a numerical integration algorithm to approximate the posterior.
+However, we cannot calculate all of the integrals in Equation :eq:`marginallike` exactly, so we will need to use a numerical integration algorithm to approximate the posterior.
 Furthermore, to avoid deriving and calculating the likelihood function, we will use approximate likelihoods for our numerical integration algorithm.
 (Digression: this is why I do not like the term "approximate Bayesian